security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Guidance on use

-Along with the fields `Date first cited`, `Start date of organization?`and `Open ended?` the field `Date last cited` provides data on the time period we can say an organization has existed.
+Along with the fields `Organization: Date first cited`, `Organization: Start date?`and `Organization: Open-ended?` the field `Date last cited` provides data on the time period we can say an organization has existed.

-The `Date last cited` field contains a date that is either:
+The `Organization: Date last cited` field contains a date that is either:

 * The latest date found in a source that specifically references an organization; or,
 * The latest date of publication of sources that make reference to an organization.

-> For example, if three sources published on 1 January 2012, 1 February 2012 and 1 March 2012 all refer to 1 Motorized Brigade, we will use 1 March 2012 as the `Date last cited`.
-If the source published on 1 March 2012 refers to activity of 1 Motorized Brigade that occurred on 15 February  2012, we will use 15 February 2012 as the `Date last cited`.
+> For example, if three sources published on 1 January 2012, 1 February 2012 and 1 March 2012 all refer to 1 Motorized Brigade, we will use 1 March 2012 as the `Organization: Date last cited`.
+If the source published on 1 March 2012 refers to activity of 1 Motorized Brigade that occurred on 15 February  2012, we will use 15 February 2012 as the value in `Organization: Date last cited`.

-In keeping with all date fields we include in this dataset, where our research can only find a year or a year and a month, this can be included in  `Date last cited` .
+In keeping with all date fields we include in this dataset, where our research can only find a year or a year and a month, this can be included in  `Organization: Date last cited` .

-This field is clarified by `Open ended?`, which indicates whether the date in `Date last cited` is the date an organization was disbanded.
+This field is clarified by `Organization: Open-ended?`, which indicates whether the date in `Organization: Date last cited` is the date an organization was disbanded.

-## Open ended?
+## Organization: Open-ended? {#organization_date_last_cited_open_ended}

 ### Description

-Is the value in  `Date last cited`  the actual date on which an organization was disbanded, the latest date a source has referred to an organization, and can we assume this organization will continue to exist
+Is the value in  `Organization: Date last cited`  the actual date on which an organization was disbanded, the latest date a source has referred to an organization, and can we assume this organization will continue to exist

 ### Type of field